-- Get ready to drill the hole!
+Get ready to drill the hole!
 The toughest part of this is getting the hole SQUARE to the surface of the material.
 Everything there in the rear spar attach area is at a different angle to everything else.
 It is very hard to hold a drill perpendicular by eye!
 Make a drill guide!
-Find a block of iron or aluminum at least an 1” thick. and 2” square.
-On a drill press, drill a 1/8” hole through the enter of the block.
+Find a block of iron or aluminum at least one inch thick and two inches square.
+On a drill press, drill a 1/8” hole through the center of the block.
 Now you can clamp the block to the rear spar of the wing and it will help to assure that the drill bit penetrates the surface perpendicularly.

 Drill the hole to 1/8” diameter first!
 Put a cleco in and check everything again, step back away from the plane and check again!
 Only then can you safely drill the hole out to the correct size.
 A nice hole can be achieved by first drilling an undersize hole and then, using a reamer, enlarge it to the final size.